zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec02.md

 identifiying keys.
 A description of this is found in section 5.2 of [RFC 4035](https://tools.ietf.org/html/rfc4035#section-5.2).

+While matching DS RRset with DNSKEY, implementations MUST support the use of the SHA-256 algorithm in DS RRs.
+Validator implementations SHOULD ignore DS RRs containing SHA-1 digests if DS RRs with SHA-256 digests are present in the DS RRset as specified in section 3 of RFC 4509.

 ### Inputs

 The domain name to be tested.

 ### Ordered description of steps to be taken to execute the test case

-1. Retrieve the DS RR set from the parent zone.
+1. Retrieve the DS RRset which supports SHA-256 algorithm (digest type '2') from the parent zone
+2.If SHA-256 digests are present in the DS RRset shortlist only those DS RR, else go to step 3
+2a.If no Key Tag from the DS RR matches any Key Tag from the DNSKEY RR, this test case fails.
-2. Retrieve the DNSKEY RR set from the child zone.
+2b.
+Convert the DNSKEY RR set to DS records with the same algorithms as those from the parent zone.
+2c.
+If none of the converted DNSKEY RR matches with any of the DS from the parent zone, this test case fails.
-3. If no Key Tag from the DS RR matches any Key Tag from the DNSKEY RR, this test case fails.
+3. Retrieve the DNSKEY RR set from the child zone 3a.If no Key Tag from the DS RR matches any Key Tag from the DNSKEY RR, this test case fails.
-3. Convert the DNSKEY RR set to DS records with the same algorithms as those from the parent zone.
+3b.Convert the DNSKEY RR set to DS records with the same algorithms as those from the parent zone.
-4. If none of the converted DNSKEY RR matches with any of the DS from the parent zone, this test case fails.
+3c.If none of the converted DNSKEY RR matches with any of the DS from the parent zone, this test case fails.

 ### Outcome(s)